-The compensation request, accompanied by the relevant documents (the original or scan of the Pass and proof of purchase), must be provided or sent to the Operator, in compliance with the procedure defined in Article 8 below.
-Compensation shall be rewarded no later than two (2) months following the receipt of all documents relating to the compensation request.
+The compensation request, accompanied by the relevant documents (the original or scan of the Pass and proof of sale), must be provided or sent to the Seller, in compliance with the procedure defined in Article 4.2 below.

 The Client may subscribe to specific insurance which covers this type of risk and may also cover rescue fees in the event of an accident on the ski slopes or ski lifts.
 All related information is available at points of sale.

 Article 3.1.
 Description of Activities and points of sale

 These general conditions apply specifically, without restriction or reservation, to any purchase of Activities sold by SCV Domaine Skiable, namely:

 - The "Deval'Bob" Activity, consisting of a fun downhill run of 4km and 573m of vertical drop on a sledge, from the top of the Aravet cable car to the bottom of the slopes.
 It includes the disposition of equipment, including the obligatory helmet.

 Minimum age: 12 years old.
 One person per toboggan.